What Will It Look Like?

 o Full-length pieces (i.e….plays!)

-Each cycle of material that gets developed will roughly follow these 5 steps:
+Each cycle will roughly follow these 5 steps:

-1. Rachel & Jon will welcome participants and establish everyone’s area of interest.
+1. On Day 1, and on a rolling basis, Rachel & Jon will welcome participants and establish everyone’s area of interest.

-(I.e., to develop an idea you already have; to generate an idea to develop; to be a collaborative performer; all of the above; or, “I don’t know, I’m just curious to be here!”)
+(I.e., Do you want to develop an idea you already have?
+Generate an idea to develop?
+Be a collaborative performer?
+All of the above?
+Or, “I don’t know, I’m just curious to be here!”)

 2. Pooling of Ideas: the proposal of, or generation of, ideas to develop.